jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

         include: refresh
 ```

->Note: `spring-boot-starter-actuator` dependency is required in order to active management endpoints.
+>Note: `spring-boot-starter-actuator` dependency is required in order to activate management endpoints.

 Once the endpoint is enabled in the client you can hit the `/refresh` endpoint: